balderdashy/sails-docs/reference/waterline/queries/tolerate.md

 |---|---------------------|---------------------|:------------------------|
 | 1 | err                 | ((Error))           | Your anticipated Error. |

 > `.tolerate()` is useful for tolerating a kind of error (or all errors).
 If you chain on `.tolerate()` and it matches the error that occurs, then the underlying logic won't throw.
-It will return instead.
-What it returns is the return value of the function you passed into .tolerate()
+Instead, it returns the return value of the "Handler" function you passed into .tolerate().